almorcrette/makers-learning-journey/week2/daily_goals_week2.md

 Watch a [short video](https://www.youtube.com/watch?v=TqKG8j_tgbM) explaining what Reviews are and how to use this valuable resource - and then consider booking one!

+### Personal goals of the week

+By the end of the weekend challenge:
+* Analyze and begin to evaluate spec code good practices, evidenced via
+* Apply classes isolation in unit tests using mocking, evidenced via
+* Consistently apply OO principles of SRP and encapsulation, evidenced via

 ### Monday

 #### Daily goals